CrunchyData/crunchy-katacoda/postgresql-devel/basics/insert/05-misc.md

-As an application developer, you wouldn't normally be running INSERT statements ad-hoc (whether at the terminal or in a graphical client such as pgAdmin) in a production environment.
+As an application developer, you wouldn't normally be running INSERT statements ad-hoc in a production environment (whether at the terminal or in a graphical client such as pgAdmin).
 As you saw in the previous step, inserts are typically part of an input process involving other operations.

-In database-speak, a transaction is a series of operations (that must be either completely processed or not processed at all) that together make up a unit of work.
+In database-speak, a transaction is a series of operations - that must be either completely processed or not processed at all - that together make up a unit of work.
 For example, a client entering a registration for an event, or submitting an online payment, would be handled with transactions.